xoedusk/plover/README.md

 # Plover Greek Dictionary
 This Plover dictionary helps you write Greek letters that are commonly used in mathematics.
 Not all letters are supported since many of them look similar to Latin letters (e.g., capital A and capital Alpha).
 All Greek letter behave just like usual fingerspelling via the glue `{&}` command.

-There are separate single-stroke and two-stroke dictionaries; you may use one or both.
+There are separate **single-stroke** and **two-stroke** dictionaries; you may use one or both depending on your mood.

-You may download them here and manually add them to your Plover dictionary.
-Descriptions are below.
+Download them here and add the files to your list of Plover dictionaries.
  * [Greek-Single-Stroke.json](./Greek-Single-Stroke.json)
  * [Greek-Two-Stroke.json](./Greek-Two-Stroke.json)